Constitution & Bylaws

 B. By the membership from the floor of the April meeting with the consent of the nominee(s).

-C. Immediately following the close of nominations, the membership of the Society shall vote.
+SECTION 7.2 Immediately following the close of nominations, the membership of the Society shall vote.

-SECTION 7.2 When there is only one nominee for office, the President shall instruct the Recording Secretary to cast the ballot for the sole nominee.
-Should there be more than one candidate for the same office, a written ballot shall be taken and the candidate receiving a plurality of votes is elected.
+SECTION 7.3 When there is only one nominee for office, the President shall instruct the Recording Secretary to cast the ballot for the sole nominee.
+Should there be more than one

-SECTION 7.3 Any vacancy occurring during an officer’s term in office shall be filled, for the balance of the term, by Presidential appointment with the approval of the Executive Committee.
+SECTION 7.4 Any vacancy occurring during an officer’s term in office shall be filled, for the balance of the term, by Presidential appointment with the approval of the Executive Committee.

 ARTICLE VIII INTERPRETATION AND AUTHORITY